Mastering the Best Oreo Pie Crust like a boss

 French Silk Pie with Oreo Crust

-The Best Oreo Pie Crust is super easy, but there are a few things to know.
+There are a few things to know about making the crust.
 First, you need to pulverize those Oreos.
-Crush the heck out of them to a powder.
-It will make your crust stick together better.
+Crush the heck out of them.
+It will make your crust stick together better if the crumbs are fine.
 Use a food processor if you have one, or if you don’t (to make less of a mess) put your Oreos in a large Ziploc bag, remove the air, and crush them with a rolling pin or a heavy can.

 Make sure your butter is good and hot.
 The easiest way is to put it in a Pyrex-type measuring cup and microwave it.
 Pour the butter right into the food processor and pulse or if you’ve used a Ziploc bag, open it and make a little well in the crumbs and pour, avoiding the plastic.
 Then just smoosh it all together to mix.